Hairloss and Hair Rejuvenation: What You Need To Know

 Low-level laser therapy

-Multiple studies have shown that low-level laser therapy (LLLT) is effective for promoting hair growth in both men and women with pattern hair loss.
-A 2014 randomized controlled trial published in The American Journal of Clinical Dermatology found that participants using laser combs had significantly increased hair density compared to those using a placebo.
-Another study demonstrated that LLLT can improve hair thickness and strength while reducing shedding.
-Research also shows that LLLT works well when combined with other treatments like minoxidil or finasteride, enhancing overall results by stimulating dormant hair follicles and extending the hair growth phase.
-Overall, LLLT is considered a safe and effective option for treating hair thinning.
-This is an FDA-certified treatment for hair loss.
+LLLT for hair loss is an FDA-certified, safe, and effective treatment for pattern hair loss in both men and women.
+A 2014 randomized controlled trial published in The American Journal of Clinical Dermatology found that participants using laser combs had significantly increased hair density compared to those using a placebo1.
+Other clinical studies have shown that LLLT increases hair density, thickness, and strength, while reducing shedding2.
+It works by stimulating dormant hair follicles and prolonging the hair growth phase.
+LLLT can be used alone or alongside treatments like minoxidil or finasteride for enhanced results.

 How it works